brendancooley/epbt/epbt.md

 \FloatBarrier

-## Economic Blocs, Disaggregated European Union
+## D: Economic Blocs, Disaggregated European Union

 ![Distribution of policy barriers to trade with individual EU countries.
 Each cell reports the magnitude of the policy barrier each importing country (y-axis) imposes on every exporting country (x-axis).
 Countries are partitioned into 3 groups through K-means clustering.
 Black rectangles enclose each cluster.](figure/hmEUDC-1.png)

-## Sample Countries
+## E: Sample Countries

 \begin{table}[H]